Kate Ashbrook BSc

 Kate has run training sessions on common land, village greens, open spaces, public paths and on the art of campaigning, for associations of local councils, the Ramblers and other voluntary groups for the past 25 years or so.
-She took part in debates on common and greens at the biennial conference of the International Association for the Study of Commons, in Cheltenham (2008) and Hyderabad (2011), and at the Cheltenham annual seminar on commons and greens (2010).
+She is a member of the International Association for the Study of the Commons, and has run training sessions on campaigning at many of its biennial global conferences.
+She has also run training days with Footprint Ecology on the management of commons.

 “Confident and informative presentation, excellent tutors” (feedback from British Horse Society training on equestrian access on common land and village greens)